Frequently Asked Questions

 You can apply to the university’s programs online, selecting from our traditional undergraduate, graduate, professional, or international student programs.

 How soon can I start?

-How much is tuition for graduate and degree completion
+How much is tuition for an APU program?

 The total cost of attendance for one year depends on the program.
-For general tuition and fees for graduate (master's and doctoral) degrees, not including any scholarships or financial aid, please go to www.apu.edu/graduatecenter/sfs/costs/.
+Learn more about general tuition and fees for graduate and professional degrees, not including any scholarships or financial aid.

-Graduate Students are able to obtain financial aid in the form of employment, loans, grants, and scholarships.
-In order to serve the large number of students who need financial assistance, the university attempts to coordinate various elements of each student’s financial aid program.
+Students are able to obtain financial aid in the form of loans, grants, and scholarships.
+In order to serve the large number of students who need financial assistance, the university coordinates various elements of each student’s financial aid program.
 This “packaging” approach may include assistance from two or more financial aid sources.
 The university’s goal is to award all applicants the maximum scholarship, grant, and loan dollars for which they qualify, given restrictions on the availability of funds, institutional policies, and federal guidelines.

 When do I have to start paying back the loan?

 Repayment of loans begins six months after dropping below half time, withdrawing from school, or finishing the program.
 Loans can be deferred as long as you are enrolled half time or more in school.

 Do I only borrow once for the whole program?

 You may borrow in every aid year in which you are eligible.